Many organizations have implemented the following roles in their six sigma programs.

 They are, first and foremost, teachers who mentor black belts and review their projects.

-Selection criteria for master black belts includes both quantitative skills and the ability to teach and mentor.
+Selection criteria for master black belts include both quantitative skills and the ability to teach and mentor.

 For master black belt recognition, an individual must be an active black belt who continues to demonstrate skill through significant positive -financial impact and customer benefits on projects.